matt-hendrick/open-advocacy/README.md

 - Improved UI and UX
 - Add script to add IL Senate and House data
 - Adding test coverage
+- General code cleanup (lots of the frontend code is messy)
 - Deployment infrastructure improvements

 ## Screenshots